 Day - 12

-Location: Merida - Today is a free day to explore the many sights of Merida and your leader will be able to recommend some good options.
-There are several museums including the impressive Regional Museum of Yucatan, and the streets are perfect for strolling and enjoying the city’s art and culture.
-Hang out in the green and shady Plaza Grande, with the 16th-century cathedral on one side and City Hall, the State Government Palace and Casa Mantejo on the other.
-For a taste of Merida's 19th-century glory, take a walk along the mansion-lined Paseo de Montejo.
-The outdoor market is another essential visit with an array of hammocks and Maya replicas for sale, plus a selection of mouth-watering local foods including a Yucatan specialty, cochinita pibil (little pig).
+Location: Merida - Today is a free day to explore the many sights of Merida and your guide will be able to recommend some good options.
+Perhaps visit some of the museums, including the impressive Regional Museum of Yucatan and stroll the city streets which are alive with art and culture.
+Hang out in the green and shady Plaza Grande, with the 16th-century cathedral on one side and City Hall, State Government Palace and Casa Mantejo on the other.
+For a taste of Merida's 19th-century glory, go for a walk along the mansion-lined Paseo de Montejo.
+The outdoor market is another essential visit, with an array of hammocks and Mayan replicas for sale, plus a selection of enticing local cuisine, including the dish cochinita pibil ('little pig').

 Day - 13

 Location: Playa del Carmen / Chichen Itza - Today you leave Merida at 6am and arrive to Chichen Itza by 8am in time for breakfast.
 After breakfast you will take a 2hr tour of Chichen Itza.
 This is possibly the most famous Maya site in Mexico.
 Recently named one of the new Seven Wonders of the World, Chichen Itza has both Toltec and Mayan ruins lying alongside each other.
 The famous El Castillo (Temple of Kukulkan) pyramid dominates the site.
 Not far from the temple is the ‘ball court’ where many disputes are were settled by way of a ball game that employed only the elbows, hips and wrists.
 Stone carvings depicting violence suggest it was not some casual sport.
 Nearby, excavations of the Well of Sacrifice offered up treasures of jade, copper and gold, as well as many human and animal bones.